SpaceBuckets/SpaceBuckets/static/builds/myfrstbkt/myfrstbkt.md

 s: "myfrstbkt"
 a: "myfrstbkt"
 d: "2015-03-29"
-c: "This is my DWC build! <strong>I'm using standard 5gal buckets with LED bulbs and LED sidelights</strong>, and a 140mm Noctua fan screwed directly to bucket.
+c: "This is my DWC build! <strong>I'm using standard 5gal buckets with <a href='https://amzn.to/3lyKIRa'>LED bulbs</a> and LED sidelights</strong>, and a 140mm Noctua fan screwed directly to bucket.
 For simplicity's sake I'm using General Hydroponics Flora Duo 2 part.
 It's a complete nutrient so I don't have to worry about Cal Mag or anything.
 Also using both Piranha and Voodoo Juice for root health.
 It's all working great (and I'm having fun).

 <h3>CONSTRUCTION DETAILS</h3>
 I cut a hole in the lid to hold the 5' netpot, drill holes for air lines, fill tube and water level indicator.
 Additionally you can see the medium cover that I cut from another lid. <strong>This is to keep light off the grow medium and discourage surface algae</strong> during initial starting phase when medium is wet from nutrient solution needing to be pumped up to the immature roots.